 Australia’s heart of sports and entertainment.

-Melbourne & Olympic Parks (M&OP) is home to eight national, elite sporting teams and welcomes millions of visitors annually.
+Melbourne & Olympic Parks (M&OP) is home to seven national, elite sporting teams and welcomes millions of visitors annually.

 It plays host to hundreds of events each year, ranging from game day matches to grand finals, and from intimate occasions to epic arena spectaculars.